permasean/order-management-poc/apps/workflow-engine/README.md

 # Workflow Engine

-Trigger.dev tasks that orchestrate the order lifecycle as a single durable workflow.
-The workflow handles approval, vendor integration, technician polling, and manual review — all within one resumable task.
+Temporal workflows and activities that orchestrate the order lifecycle.
+The workflow handles approval, vendor integration, technician polling, and manual review — all within one durable workflow.

 ## Setup